revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-14. Can you tell what the "jar: jar" goal would do?
+14.Can you tell what the "jar: jar" goal would do?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)